Honors College

 • EN221: Seminar in Literary Studies (3 credit hours)

 • HN295: Special Topics in Honors (3-6 credit hours) will be taught as an interdisciplinary course.
-Students themselves will help suggest topics which the students themselves will help create.
+Students themselves will help suggest topics that the students themselves will help create.
 Students will have three opportunities to take the course.

 • Honors Course(s) in Major (3-6 credit hours*) - Depending on the major, students will be required to either complete an honors course in their major or an additional 3 credit hours of HN299. · IHN425: Honors College Capstone (3 credit hours)